ConnerDeFeo/ConnerDeFeo/README.md

 ### Software Engineer Intern
 **Linde** · May 2026 – Present
-- Collaborated with a data scientist to design and deploy a full-stack production forecasting tool that saves 1 hour a day for plant managers overseeing multiple millions in daily product production revenue
+- Collaborated with a data scientist to design and deploy a full-stack production forecasting tool that saves ∼40k a year in time savings for integrated plant managers and ∼200k from more efficient production scheduling
-- Built solo with ASP.NET and a React + TypeScript frontend, backed by PostgreSQL.
-Containerized with Podman and deployed to Azure Kubernetes Service through an automated Azure DevOps CI/CD pipeline
+- Built solo with ASP.NET REST API backend and a React + TypeScript frontend, backed by PostgreSQL.
+Containerized with Podman and deployed to Azure Kubernetes Service

 ### Software Engineer Team Lead
 **Accessible Learning Labs** · Jan 2025 – Present